 At My time Dental Centers, you can relax while you get the dental care you need.
 It begins with receiving the time needed to fully understand your dental conditions, treatment options, and having all your questions answered.
 We want you to feel at ease.
 Small touches such as pillows, blankets, headphones, Netflix on TV, and having lavender essential oil being diffused, help make dental visits more pleasant.

 For patients who suffer with dental anxiety or phobia or those having more extensive procedures, considering sedation can be a game changer.
 Patients with cardiac concerns are often advised by their cardiologist to be sedated during complex dental treatment.
 A strong gag reflex is easily managed via sedation.
-There are different levels of sedation and dental sedation options for every need.
+There are different levels of sedation for every need.

 Oral Conscious Sedation

 Oral Conscious Sedation is the next level of dental sedation.
 Typically, the dentist will give you a prescription to take prior to your procedure.
 When you arrive at the office, you will be given another combination of medications to further relax you.